 In response NCRR observes the following three arguments.

 Nepal has a long history of international aid collaboration.
-Which one may hypothetically identify a sense of apathy among local people when considering who or where the offer of assistance may originate from, or create the expectation that it comes freely.
-That is why NCRR are determined to work responsibly in coordination with the villagers and to introduce sustainable living resources to assure long term self-sufficiency.
+This, hypothetically, can affirm an identify similar of; a sense of apathy among local people when considering who or where the offer of assistance may originate from, or create the expectation that it comes freely.
+Due to this, NCRR are determined to work responsibly in coordination with the villagers and to introduce sustainable living resources to assure long term self-sufficiency.
 NCRR will assist and support, however, any project we create will be coordinated with local involvement and encourage local ownership.
-The project completion time will be clearly communicated and there will be a formal handover to the local VDC/Ward at such time.
+The project completion time will be clearly communicated and there will be a formal handover to the local VDC and or Ward at such time.

 These villages have suffered huge losses of food stock, seed stock and livestock.
 It is not our intention to go into an area and provide short-term food and relief.
 However, NCRR are dedicated in offering long term periodic support on a sliding scale to the chosen area.
 Over time we expect these villages to increase their productivity with regard to food, shelter and other areas of recovery.
 At such time NCRR will slowly withdraw our physical presence and remain periodically observant.

-As Nepal is a geographically unstable country, there is a high probability of a repeat event.
+As Nepal is a geographically unstable country, there is a high probability of a repeat natural disaster.
 NCRR are very mindful of this probability in any rebuild, ensuring that the rebuild phase is done following the best earthquake resilient building practices.